UBC-DSCI/introduction-to-datascience-python/source/viz.md

 So a scatter plot is likely to be the most appropriate visualization.
-Let's create a scatter plot using the `altair` package with the `waiting` variable on the horizontal axis, the `eruptions` variable on the vertical axis, and the `mark_point` geometric object.
+Let's create a scatter plot using the `altair` package with the `waiting` variable on the horizontal axis, the `eruptions` variable on the vertical axis, and `mark_point` as the graphical mark.
 By default, `altair` draws only the outline of each point.
 If we would like to fill them in, we pass the argument `filled=True` to `mark_point`.
 In place of `mark_point(filled=True)`, we can also use `mark_circle`.